sst/guide/_chapters/initialize-the-frontend-repo.md

 $ git push -u origin master
 ```

-Next let's look into configuring our entire notes app backend via our `serverless.yml`.
-This is commonly known as **Infratrcture as code**.
+Next let's look into configuring our frontend client with the environments that we have in our backend.